1

 Organisation

-The program will be taught remotely.
-The program is mostly taught asynchronously, allowing students to pursue a professional activity in parallel.
+The program is taught entirely remotely and mostly asynchronously, allowing students to pursue a professional activity in parallel.

 Students will be granted access to our dedicated online teaching platform as well as an online library to pursue their research.
-Assessments will also take place remotely and asynchronously.
+Teaching material is released on our platform at regular intervals in accordance with our time table.
+Regular online assessments are organized twice a semester per course and can be completed remotely.

-Students who choose the part time formular will need to indicate the subjects they wish to study (between one and three subjects per semester) at the time of appplication.
+Students who choose the part time formula will need to indicate the subjects they wish to study (between one and three subjects per semester) at the time of applying.
 The dissertation can only be started once the student has started studying all four modules.

 Choose four modules among the six modules proposed.
 Please note however that you cannot mix and match the courses between the semesters and the modules.
 Accordingly, for example, if you choose module 1, you will study GDPR in the first semester and e-privacy in the second semester.